-The MoRD as the methodological, coordination and expert entity in the area of strategic management and the ESI Funds is the "creator" of the set-up, but managing authorities and strategy designers play an important role in creating a strategic environment for the Partnership Agreement.
+The MoRD as the methodological, coordination and expert entity in the area of strategic management and the ESI Funds is the "creator" of the set-up, but managing authorities and strategy designers play an important role in setting a strategic environment for the Partnership Agreement.

-The 2014-2020 period better interconects the strategies and the ESI Funds and ensures a number of activities connected with this, e.g.:
+In the 2014-2020 period, it will therefore be necessary to better interconnect the strategies and the ESI Funds and ensure a number of activities connected with this, e.g.:

-- >>> monitor and ensure the compliance of the Partnership Agreement and the programmes with strategic or analytic documents, - >>> evaluate the contribution of the ESI Funds to the fulfilment of the strategies' objectives, and reflect this evaluation in retrospective in the reports on the Agreement and the programmes, - >>> coordinate the fulfilment of strategies which are part of ex ante conditionalities, - >>> create, develop and implement instruments of strategic management of ESI Funds (methodological, system and other instruments) because the focus of ESI Funds' interventions must be based on well prepared and implemented strategies.
+- >>> monitor and ensure the compliance of the Partnership Agreement and the programmes with strategic or analytic documents, - >>> evaluate the contribution of the ESI Funds to the fulfilment of the strategies' objectives, and reflect this evaluation in retrospective in the reports on the Agreement and the programmes, - >>> coordinate the fulfilment of strategies which are part of ex ante conditionalities, - >>>> create, develop and implement instruments of strategic management of ESI Funds (methodological, system and other instruments) because the focus of ESI Funds' interventions must be based on well prepared and implemented strategies.